About the Book

 Going beyond Wendell Berry’s nearly thirty-year-old biography, Whitehead offers a complex portrait of a life that deserves inclusion in the nation’s broad cultural history and to be studied alongside those of other iconic American thinkers and artists.
 Presented is a vivid and legible portrait of Hubbard and the traces he left behind–books, journals, paintings, sketches, handcrafted and unique structures, and a template for a sustainable life in our modern ecological landscape.

-She served as a founding board member of the new non-profit Payne Hollow on the Ohio, where she still manages its collection of artifacts.
-She is currently a board member for the Kentucky Museum & Heritage Alliance.
+Jessica served as a founding board member of the non-profit organization Payne Hollow on the Ohio, where she still serves as an historical consultant and manages its collection of artifacts.
+She is currently the vice president for the Kentucky Museum & Heritage Alliance, and she is actively involved in numerous collaborative curatorial projects across the Commonwealth.

 If you also are interested in the success of the ongoing Driftwood initiatives, please consider donating, too.
 Your funds will go to support: